tamburro92/Zorin-Layouts-Debian/README.md

 # Zorin-extra-Layouts
-A script which allows anyone to easily switch between some of Zorin's Pro/Ultimate Layouts on Core editions (GNOME, not Lite/XFCE)
+A script which allows anyone to easily switch between some of Zorin's Pro/Ultimate Layouts on **Debian** base distro editions (GNOME, not Lite/XFCE)

 This script currently covers **all official Zorin 16 Pro Layouts**